stevekinney/tailwind-workshop/src/content/align-items-and-align-self.md

 - **Align Items**: Controls the alignment of all Flex Items along the cross-axis as a group.
 Useful for global alignment within the container.
 - **Align Self**: Overrides `align-items` for individual Flex Items, giving you more granular control over their alignment.

-Both `align-items` and `align-self` offer distinct levels of control over your Flexbox layout in Tailwind.
-By understanding the capabilities and trade-offs of each, you can better dictate how your layout behaves.